seethespark/express-sysinfo/README.md

 ## Using templates
 This is only tested with Handlebars.
-If you would prefer to presentation to match the rest of your site then express-sysinfo can take a template name and use Express's render method.
+If you would prefer presentation to match the rest of your site then express-sysinfo can take a template name and use Express's request.render method.

 	app.use('/sysinfo', ensureAuthenticated, sysInfo({viewOnly: true, returnFormat: 'systemInfo', viewerUrl: '/'}));
-The response.render function will take the returnFormat value and add an object with all of the info values.
+The response.render function will take the returnFormat value as the template name and add an object with all of the info values.
 In the example above the following could be the template file, systemInfo.hbs

 	<table>
 	<thead>